 The return value of the exception event handler replaces the return value of original event handler method.
 For the typical case (an exception thrown by an "activate" or "action" event), this will be a navigational response such as a page instance or page name.

 This can be handy for handling cases where the data in the URL is incorrectly formatted.

 In the above example, the navigational response is the page itself.

-If there is no exception event handler, or the exception event handler returns null (or is void), then then the exception will be passed to the RequestExceptionHandler service, which (in default configuration) will be render the exception page.
+If there is no exception event handler, or the exception event handler returns null (or is void), then the exception will be passed to the RequestExceptionHandler service, which (in the default configuration) will render the exception page.